Just what are the purposes of a budget?

 When you make money discussions a common thing, you’re being proactive instead of reactive.
 You’re working together like a team, both on the same side.

-How a budget can improve money conversations with your partner:
+Here are three ways a budget can minimize financial arguments, hold each person accountable, and improve money conversations with your partner:

-- commit to a weekly or monthly budget meeting together so these conversations become normal
+- commit to a weekly or monthly budget meeting together, where each has a planning role, so these conversations become normal

-- create financial goals together and track your progress so you can celebrate your successes as a couple
+- create together the plan of action you’ll take to achieve financial goals and track your progress so you can celebrate your successes as a couple

 Many people are turned off by the word “budget” because they feel it restricts them from using their money the way they want.

 Following a budget means you’re taking control of your finances.
 Within that control, there are boundaries you set so you don’t fall into a financial crisis.
 This way, you can enjoy all of the freedom and flexibility you want (within the boundaries you set), and still be assured that your spending decisions are supporting your goals.

 Maybe one month you want to allocate more money toward entertainment.
 If this is important to you, then you should!
 Or, perhaps you need to save up for an upcoming purchase.
 By adjusting your budget so it reflects what you value, you can avoid overspending.

 Your budget helps you take control of your money and work toward financial freedom, so you’re not imprisoned by poor financial choices.